04tmoody/startup/notes.md

 Caddy creates a certificate to secure my website
 HTTP -> HTTPS
 Allows it to be accessed only through retrorenditions.click simon.retrorenditions.click and startup.retrorenditions.click

+-- CONSOLE --
+Learned different commands in the console, nothing too new for me

+-- HTML --
+Learned about structure, media, inputs, nothing too new for me